-Students are responsible for material covered in lectures as well as the assigned readings.
-Activities, discussion questions, and question sets are completed during class time.
-Each activity is worth 1% of the course grade, each discussion question is worth 0.5% of the course grade, and each question set is worth 0.5% of the course grade.
-Detailed information about the assignment will be provided early in the semester.
-Quizzes are map-based.
-The midterm exam will cover material studied from Sep 11 through Oct 9.
+Students are responsible for material covered in lectures as well as readings and videos.
+Assignments and question sets are practical, interactive applications of course content and will be completed during class time.
+Each assignment is worth 2% of the course grade except for discussion-based assignments (which are worth 1%).
+Each question set is worth 0.5% of the course grade.
+Detailed information about the essay will be provided early in the semester.
+The midterm exam will cover material studied from Sep 9 through Oct 21.
 The final exam is cumulative but weighted toward material studied in the second half of the semester.
-Exams will consist of multiple choice, true or false, fill in the blank, short answer, or map-based questions.
+Exams will consist of multiple choice, fill in the blank, and short answer questions.